ncerutti/food_system_typology/README.md

-# food_system_typology
+# Political economic constraints of food systems: a typology of countries

-Tables containing the data described in the article and the sources providing it
+Tables containing the data described in the article and the sources providing it.